MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

 ## Filtering slicers

 You can apply visual-level filters to slicers to reduce the list of values that are displayed in the slicer.
 For example you might filter out blank values from a list slicer, or filter out certain dates from a range slicer.
 When you do this it only affects *the values that are shown in the slicer*, not *the filter that the slicer applies to other visuals* when you make a selection.
 For example, let's say you apply a filter to a range slicer to only show certain dates.
 The selection on the slicer will only show the first and last dates from that range, but you would still see other dates in your other visuals.
-Once you change the selected range in the slicer you'll see the other visuals update.
+Once you change the selected range in the slicer, you'll see the other visuals update.
 Clearing the slicer would show all the dates again.

-See [Filter types](../create-reports/power-bi-report-filter-types.md) for more information on visual-level filters.
+For more information on visual-level filters, see [Filter types](../create-reports/power-bi-report-filter-types.md).

 ## Format slicers